 The Phoenician entered allergy and asthma tourism with a grand splash, but they certainly aren’t the only ones diving in.
-The Fairmont Hotels & Resorts broke new ground in 2011 by rolling out the Lifestyle Cuisine Plus program across the global chain’s onsite restaurants
+The Fairmont Hotels & Resorts broke new ground in 2011 by rolling out the Lifestyle Cuisine Plus program across the global chain’s onsite restaurants and room service.

 The specialized meal choices include gluten-free and vegan (dairy- and egg-free) menus, but the real “plus” is that it didn’t stop there.
 The program led to extensive allergy-safe food preparation training for chefs and kitchen staff, making Fairmont a leader in food accommodations.
 On the lodging side, Fairmont provides additional relief by, on request, placing ionizers in guest rooms and making up beds with hypoallergenic pillows and duvets.

 As we experienced, the program delivers.
-Our allergic family traveled to The Fairmont Chateau Whistler in British Columbia to be greeted with amazing gluten-free and dairy-free sandwiches, down-free bedding, sensitive skin-care products and a room so fresh that it provided our best sleep of the year, even though it was high pollen season.
+Our allergic family traveled to the Fairmont Chateau Whistler in British Columbia to be greeted with amazing gluten-free and dairy-free sandwiches, down-free bedding, sensitive skin-care products and a room so fresh that it provided our best sleep of the year, even though it was high pollen season.

 But none can compare to the Vancouver airport location, also in British Columbia.
 This exemplary hotel launched its own allergy-friendly program in 1999 – on a staff suggestion of how to improve the guest experience.
 It began with feather- and nut-free offerings, and grew from there, helping to influence what later became the brand-wide initiative.

-Next: Off to Chicago, then Hawaii
+Off to Chicago, then Hawaii